hiddentao/robe/README.md

 **Schema validation**

-Schema is as supported by [simple-mongo-schema](https://github.com/hiddentao/simple-mongo-schema).
+Schema definitions are as supported by [simple-mongo-schema](https://github.com/hiddentao/simple-mongo-schema).

 ```js
 // get a collection